Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Introduction

 \section{Introduction}

 The field of transient astronomy is booming, with several successful completed, ongoing, and planned optical surveys that will come online in the coming years, specifically designed to find transient phenomena.
-Among the former, the Palomar Transient Factory/Intermediate Palomar Transient Factory \citep[PTF/iPTF,][]{ptf,ptf2} the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS,][]{panstarrs}, the Sloan Digital Sky Survey \citep[SDSS,][]{sdss_snsurvey} The Supernova Survey, the Zwicky Transient Facility \citep[ZTF,][]{ztf,ztf_science} the Dark Energy Survey \citep[DES,][]{des} the All Sky Automated Survey for Supernovae \citep[ASAS-SN,][]{asassn} and the Transiting Exoplanet Survey Satellite \citep[TESS,][]{tess} have provided a census of a large variety of supernovae (SNe), tidal-disruption events, and exo-planet confirmations.
+Among the former, the Palomar Transient Factory/Intermediate Palomar Transient Factory \citep[PTF/iPTF,][]{ptf,ptf2} the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS,][]{panstarrs}, the Sloan Digital Sky Survey (SDSS) Supernova Survey \citep[][]{sdss_snsurvey}, the Asteroid Terrestrial-impact Last Alert System (ATLAS) All-sky Survey \citep{atlas_survey}, the Gaia Survey \citep{gaia_survey}, the Zwicky Transient Facility \citep[ZTF,][]{ztf,ztf_science} the Dark Energy Survey \citep[DES,][]{des} the All Sky Automated Survey for Supernovae \citep[ASAS-SN,][]{asassn} and the Transiting Exoplanet Survey Satellite \citep[TESS,][]{tess} have provided a census of a large variety of supernovae (SNe), tidal-disruption events, and exo-planet confirmations.
 In the latter category, the Vera C.\ Rubin Observatory and Nancy Grace Roman Telescope will push our understanding of the transient sky towards deeper limits and longer wavelengths.
-An overview of the field of view, depth, and cadence of these surveys can be found in Table \ref{survey_table}.
+An overview of the field of view (FoV), depth, and cadence of these surveys can be found in Table \ref{survey_table}.
 In conjunction with some of these optical surveys, gravitational wave (GW) detectors like the Advanced Laser Interferometer Gravitational-wave Observatory \citep[aLIGO,][]{aligo} and Virgo \citep{virgo}, and neutrino detectors such as IceCube \citep{icecube} and the Baksan Neutrino Observatory \citep{bno} have ushered us in a new era of multi-messenger transient astronomy.

 We expect that the discovery of new and exciting transient phenomena will continue at higher pace thanks to the Vera C.\ Rubin Observatory/Legacy Survey of Space and Time \citep[LSST,][]{lsst}: the telescope is being constructed in Cerro Pachón, Chile (with a planned first light date in 2022 before commencing operations in 2023), and aims to image the sky in Wide, Fast, Deep mode at a depth of $g\sim24$ every 3 days \citep{lsst_manual}.
 The Nancy Grace Roman Telescope/Wide-field Infrared Space Telescope \citep[WFIRST,][]{wfirst} will cover an area of 9 square degrees at an average depth of $J\sim25$ with a cadence of 5 days in a proposed medium depth supernova survey when it is launched on its scheduled date in 2025 \citep{wfirst_manual,wfirst_snsurvey}.
 We summarize the characteristics of these planned instruments in Table \ref{survey_table}.